-FOCUS AREA #1 | LATROBE DRIVE
+FOCUS AREA #1 | ROZZELLES FERRY ROAD & W TRADE STREET

-Existing development in the area is classified as Commercial, which is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings located along major streets or near interstates.
-The area is recommended to evolve into Innovation Mixed Use, which is characterized by adaptively reused, lowto mid-rise structures and a variety of integrated employment uses (research and development, studios, light manufacturing) and some supporting multi-family residential.
+Existing development in the area is classified as Commercial and Manufacturing & Logistics (M&L).
+Commercial development is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings.
+M&L development is characterized by large scale, low-rise manufacturing, warehousing, or distribution facilities.
+The area is recommended to evolve into Innovation Mixed-Use, which is characterized by adaptively reused, low- to mid-rise structures and a variety of integrated employment uses (research and development, studios, light manufacturing) and some supporting multi-family residential.
 This Place Type change will add a greater mix of uses and density to the recommended area.
 To support the change, future development will provide additional mobility, open space, and placemaking elements.